Tramkar

 Tramkar (Bulgarian: Трамкар) is a Bulgarian tram manufacturer based in Sofia.
 It repairs and renovates vehicles of the Sofia tram and trolleybus systems.
-Tramkar also manufactured trams and trolleybuses until 1991.
+Tramkar also manufactured trams and trolleybuses from the early 1950's until 1991, it also used to restore, modernize and refurbish old tram models that it made earlier.
+Today it serves as a tram repairing company in Sofia.